 Dream of being a mamma one day but not any time right now?
-Kind of eating well but also kind of ‘yolo-ing,’ it not really thinking about the long term future yet?
-Well, if you’re in your 20s or early 30s, it might be time to get a little food-savvy if you want to boost your fertility odds when the time comes around.
-As a millennial, latest studies show we are choosing to have children later on in life, with research finding pregnancies are occurring mostly with women who are 35 + years.
-In fact, the rate of first-time births for women between age 40-44 has doubled from 1990-2012.
+Kind of eating well but also kind of ‘Yolo-ing,’ it not really thinking about the long-term future yet?
+Well, if you’re in your 20s or early 30s, it might be time to get a little food–savvy if you want to boost your fertility odds when the time comes around.
+As a millennial, the latest studies show we are choosing to have children later on in life, with research finding pregnancies are occurring mostly with women who are 35 + years.
+In fact, the rate of first-time births for women between ages 40-44 has doubled from 1990-to 2012.

 3 Fertility Superfoods To Fuel Up On: